chris-bingham/gatsby-starter-netlify-cms/src/pages/test/index.md

   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+We take coffee testion, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
   heading: Great coffee with no compromises